dhrits/dog_breed_id/README.md

 ```

 ## How to use

+### Data Preprocessing
  This project attempts to build a simple dog breed detector and classifier.
 It is built off of [nbdev](https://nbdev.fast.ai/), a tool used to build libraries using Jupyter notebooks.
 At first, please take a look at `nbs/02_data_preprocessing.ipynb` for scripts related to data preprocessing and data exploration.
 The notebook explores both Stanford dogs and Tsinghua datasets and combines them into a single dataset which can be utilized for training a model.
 It also preprocesses the two datasets and stores them in COCO format as well as a dataframe for ease of model training.

 The preproessed dataset is extremely large and is thus [uploaded to S3](https://dsagar-springboard-capstone-data.s3.us-east-2.amazonaws.com/preprocessed-data/data.tar.gz).
 To use it, please download it in the root of the repo before executing `nbs/02_data_preprocessing.ipynb`

+### Reproducing Research
+This repository includes an attempt to reproduce research methods to do object detection and classification.
+Specifically, I explore [Mask R-CNN](https://arxiv.org/abs/1703.06870) a general framework for object instance segmentation.
+My problem of dog breed detection is simpler and only involves bounding boxes, but the approach outlined in Mask R-CNN paper is an extension of [Faster RCNN](https://arxiv.org/abs/1506.01497) which is itself the latest in the family of [RCNN (two stage object detectors)](https://medium.com/towards-data-science/exploring-object-detection-with-r-cnn-models-a-comprehensive-beginners-guide-part-2-685bc89775e2) family of detectors.
+This attempt is located in `nbs/03_research.ipynb`.
+Please download a subset of the data from [here](https://dsagar-springboard-capstone-data.s3.us-east-2.amazonaws.com/datasubset.tar.gz) to avoid recreating this data.
+You can download the trained model from [here](https://dsagar-springboard-capstone-data.s3.us-east-2.amazonaws.com/models/model-fasterrcnn.cuda.pt).

+Attribution - The code below makes use of the official [PyTorch Object Detection Tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html) and several libraries (for computing IOU etc) are taken from it.